How to Incorporate In The United States

 Do I Need a Registered Agent to incorporate in the United States?

-One crucial point is that this registered agent must have a physical street address in Delaware to accept legal papers on behalf of your new corporation.
-Your registered agent agrees to exchange legal documents, such as; annual reports, tax forms, etc., that the State of Delaware may require.
-You may think of the registered agent as an online post office conducting business on your behalf in Delaware.
+A registered agent is an individual who is a Delaware resident or a business entity authorized to do business in Delaware.
+The registered agent must have a physical street address in Delaware to accept legal papers on behalf of your new corporation.
+Your registered agent agrees to handle legal documents, such as annual reports and tax forms, that the State of Delaware may require.
+Think of the registered agent as an online post office conducting business on your behalf in Delaware.
+Numerous service providers offer registered agent services.
+In short, your registered agent will be your mandatory representative before the state and IRS officers.

-Essentials to Incorporate In The United States
+Essentials to Incorporate in the United States

 Explore more